Mealman1551/ArchivedDataCodec/README.md

 ### When to use Aurora?

-Aurora is a perfect release if you prefer cutting-edge over stability
+Aurora is perfect for users who prefer cutting-edge updates over stability.

 ### Where can I request features or get support?

-To request features and get support go [here.](https://github.com/Mealman1551/ADC/discussions/categories/adc-unstable-aurora) Github issues will not be handled if topic is set on Aurora!
+To request features and get support go [here.](https://github.com/Mealman1551/ADC/discussions/categories/adc-unstable-aurora) GitHub issues related to Aurora will not be handled!

 ### How to use Aurora?

-Aurora works with a rolling release model by updating the source code to a higher version, with every great version like e.g. 1.3.0 it will be ported to stable release, I will plan this to 2 great stable updates per year as in the meanwhile Aurora is the roling release.
+Aurora follows a rolling release model by updating the source code to a higher version.
+With every major version (e.g., 1.3.0), it will be ported to the stable release.
+I plan to release two major stable updates per year, while Aurora continues as a rolling release.

 ### Python packages required

 - os
 - zlib
 - tkinter
 - socket

-Additional Installation Requirements
+### Additional Installation Requirements

 Most of these libraries are included in the default Python installation.
-However, on some systems, tkinter may need to be installed separately.
+However, on some systems, `tkinter` may need to be installed separately.

-Socket needs to be installed separately.
+The `socket` module needs to be installed separately on some systems.

-###### © 2024 Mealman1551
+###### © 2025 Mealman1551